MP3 vs. MP4: Comparison and the Main Differences

 MP3 is the shortened form of MPEG-1 Audio Layer 3.
 This is an IEC and ISO standard audio encoding format of 1994 that uses lossy compression.
 European engineers working on the digital radio research program developed the initial MP3 system in 1991.
 MP3 was made available for public use in July 1994 with a 13enc encoder.
 However, the .mp3 filename extension was not introduced until a year later to replace the then .bit extension.

 The lossy compression technology that MP3 uses became very popular with the release of the MP3 file system.
 This is because the compression technology significantly reduces the data for an MP3 audio recording without compromising the audio quality.
 Compared to audio CDs of that time, MP3s use a psychological trick to achieve small file sizes that use up smaller memory but with better quality output.
-Devices that played MP3 files showed better power usage than CD and DVD devices.
+When someone asks “is MP3 video or audio?”
+The answer is simple: MP3 is an audio format only, and it has no capacity for video or visual data.

 How MP3 works